The Bankrate promise

 The average U.S. millennial spends about $976 a year on lottery tickets.
 The allure of the lottery is understandable; for a few bucks, you have the chance to become wealthier.
-However, it’s hard for many people to understand just how small of a chance you have to actually win.
+That said, the overall odds of winning a large sum of money—for example, any Powerball prize—are 1 in 24.9 million.

-The following states do permit the use of credit cards to buy lottery tickets:
+That leaves the following 21 states that permit the use of credit cards to buy lottery tickets:

 - New York